Toddthegod1/CarbonDashboard/README.md

 sudo ss -tulpn | grep -E ':(80|5000)'   # nginx:80, gunicorn:5000
 sudo systemctl status carbon-tracker

+8.5 **Common error if the website does not load is that nginx is not running, so do the following in that case** sudo nginx -t sudo systemctl enable --now nginx sudo systemctl reload nginx

 # on Worker EC2
 systemctl list-timers | grep carbon-worker journalctl -u carbon-worker -n 50 --no-pager